 6. Clearly communicate group norms that you will be using at the beginning of every meeting.
 Will your participants be sharing video or audio or both?
 Will they use the raise-your-hand feature and wait to be acknowledged before they unmute or just jump in?
 Will you use the chat box or allow members to share their screens?
 Having a standard protocol that participants understand at the beginning of the meeting can avoid much of the confusion and chaos that comes from participants interacting in the meeting in different ways.

-Since the onset of Covid-19, groups across the state have moved to virtual meeting formats.
+Over the last few years, more and more groups have moved to virtual meeting formats.
 While the basic principles of good facilitation apply to both in-person and online meetings, how those strategies are implemented looks very different in a virtual environment.
-To meet this need, UNH Cooperative Extension has partnered with our colleagues at the University of Maine Cooperative Extension to offer a two-session training focused on facilitation in virtual formats.
-This training will be the first of several trainings offered as we transition our full facilitation training online.
+To meet this need, UNH Cooperative Extension has partnered with our colleagues at the University of Maine Cooperative Extension, the University of Virginia Cooperative Extension, and the University of Vermont Extension to offer training focused on facilitation in virtual formats.

-The two-session training, offered November 17 and December 1 and again January 7 and 21 will focus on strategies for applying best practices for facilitation to designing and managing meetings online.
-We will demonstrate and practice specific virtual techniques for brainstorming, prioritizing, action planning, and decision making.
+This five-session series, offered in Spring 2023 focuses on applying best practices for facilitation to designing and managing meetings online.
+Participants will learn tools and strategies to help groups succeed and have the opportunity to practice specific virtual techniques for brainstorming, prioritizing, action planning, and decision making.